itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade.md

 Now that you've actually examined the data, a moment to reflect on this data using the McKittrick quote from earlier, as well as the [Jamelle Bouie piece you read before class](https://www.nytimes.com/2022/01/28/opinion/slavery-voyages-data-sets.html).

-> ![q]
+|![q]
->
+|:-
-> 1. In a few sentences (no more than 5), describe what you think McKittrick is saying in that excerpt you read above.
+|1.
+In a few sentences (no more than 5), describe what you think McKittrick is saying in that excerpt you read above.
 How does her point relate to the argument that Bouie made in his article about the SlaveVoyages database?
 What impact should their arguments have on the way you approach making a map or doing research with this data?

 # Start an ArcGIS Pro Project File and Folder